metablaster/WindowsFirewallRuleset/docs/Remote.md

 ## Remoting status

-The following section lists module functions and scripts which support or do not support remoting as well as functions which currently lack remoting implementation or are unfinished for remoting.
+The following section lists module functions and scripts which support or do not support remoting by design, as well as functions which currently lack remoting implementation or are unfinished for remoting.

-**NOTE:** The following modules do no expose any remoting functionality at all
+The following modules do no expose any remoting functionality at all by design

 - Ruleset.Test
 - Ruleset.Logging
 - Ruleset.Initialize
-- Ruleset.PolicyFileEditor
 - Ruleset.IP
 - VSSetup

+The following modules lack remoting functionality

+- Ruleset.PolicyFileEditor

 ### Ruleset.Compatibility